blundin/brianlundin.com/src/_posts/2019-01-06-im-leaving-facebook.md

 ---
 layout: post
-title: I'm Leaving Facebook
+title: Why I'm Leaving Facebook
 subtitle: The costs associated with the free social platform are just too high
 date: 2019-01-06 10:47:37 -0600
 description: The costs of the free social platform are just too high.
 categories:
 tags: social-media
 ---